Rugby League 2017 World Cup: Six uncapped players in Wales training squad

 Wales coach John Kear has named six uncapped players in his 32-man training squad for the 2017 Rugby League World Cup.

 Calvin Wellington, Elliot Jenkins, Zak Williams, Josh Ralph, Caleb Aekins and Daniel Brown are the newcomers.

 Wales start against Papua New Guinea in Port Moresby on Saturday, 28 October.

-Further group games follow against Fiji on Sunday, 7 November, and Ireland in Perth on 12 November.
+Further group games follow against Fiji on Sunday, 5 November, in Townsville and Ireland in Perth on Sunday, 12 November.

 The squad features 12 players from Super League clubs, nine players from Championship clubs, 13 players from League 1 clubs and four players from NRL and Australian clubs.

 "The train-on squad is a mixture of those who have achieved with us and newcomers who have come to our attention," said Kear.

 "We want to be able to pick the best squad for the World Cup.

 "Ben Flower, Ollie Olds and Rhys Evans are all currently injured.
 We're giving them every opportunity to recover, go through their rehab and put their hands up for selection."